sariidouuu/Uni-Projects/Software Engineering/BUDGET BUDDY/README.md

 2. Unzip the folder to your preferred location.
 3. Open the folder and locate the run.bat file (Windows Batch File).
 4. Double-click run.bat to start the application.

+### ℹ️ Technical Note
+The application is distributed as a **.jar** file, ensuring it can run immediately without requiring a development environment (IDE).
+Looking for the source code?